UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 1. Installation

 Proteus is a virtual laboratory, a SPICE based electrical simulator.
-Its advantage for our course is that you can simulate both analogue and digital circuits based on microcontrollers (Chapter 3 from P9).
+Its advantage for our course is that you can simulate both analogue and digital circuits based on classic components and also microcontrollers (Chapter 3 from P9).

-You as EETAC student are encouraged to download and install the current professional version in your home or portable computer and run our cloud licence.
+You as EETAC student have to download and install the current professional version in your home or portable computer and run our cloud licence.

 Fig. 1.
 Software logo.